bhaskarsdose/Git-Cheat/README.md

 * For setting user name and password globally/default in a PC(mac/windows/linux)

-  "git config --global user.email "you@exampl.com"
+  git config --global user.email "you@exampl.com" ,

-  "git config --global user.name "Your Name"
+  git config --global user.name "Your Name"

   if don't want to setup the default remove --global part or locally in repo